kornilov-mr/Data-Visualization-in-python/lesson1/Plotting gamechart/task.md

 Feel free to change the styling with other matplotlib functions.

 <div class="hint">
-    First of all you need to create arrays with all column positions with the same shape as gamesCounters accordingly (12,4) For example:
+    First of all you need to create arrays with all column positions with the same shape as games_counters accordingly (12,4) For example:
     <pre>
     [[0,  3,   6,   9   ],